Inter drops first points in Serie A in 3-1 loss at Lazio - WHIZ News

 However, it has lost its first three Serie A matches.

-Monza took the lead in the 32nd minute when a good team move was capped by Andrea Colpani firing in off the right post.

-Udinese levelled just four minutes later when Beto drilled home a cross from Rodrigo Becão.

-The turnaround was complete 13 minutes from time with a move started and finished by Destiny Udogie.
-Isaac Success collected Udogie’s throw-in and passed back to the on-loan Tottenham forward, who played a swift one-two with Ilija Nestorovski before firing in what was to prove the winner.
+Udinese’s comeback was complete 13 minutes from time with a move started and finished by Destiny Udogie.
+Isaac Success collected Udogie’s throw-in and passed back to the on-loan Tottenham forward, who played a swift one-two with Ilija Nestorovski before firing in the winner.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports